oliviergimenez/capture-recapture-review/README.md

 conference](http://www.izw-berlin.de/welcome-234.html) in Berlin end of September.
 At the time I was proposed to come, I thought it’d be cool to review recent advances in capture-recapture, which I have been thinking to do for a while.
 Now time to actually do something.
-I am a capture-recapture aficionado, and I have witnessed the awesomeness of the last 10 years with clever methods being developed and exciting ecological questions being addressed.
+As a capture-recapture aficionado, I have witnessed the awesomeness of the last 10 years: clever methods have been developed and exciting ecological questions have been asked and answered.
 Let’s have a look in more details to the period 2009-2019.

 ![](images/Recapture.png)